CosmosContracts/docs/smart-contracts/installation.md

 ## wasmd

 `wasmd` is the backbone of CosmWasm platform.
 It is the implementation of a Cosmoszone with wasm smart contracts enabled.
+Use this if you don't want to use Juno, but instead want a bleeding-edge version.

 This code was forked from the `cosmos/gaia` repository as a basis and then added x/wasm and cleaned up many gaia-specific files.
 However, the wasmd binary should function just like gaiad except for the addition of the x/wasm module.